How to Play Music on Facebook Live Without Copyright Issues (Safe Workflow + Proof Pack)

 Meta’s own library

-Meta Sound Collection gives you a built-in catalog of royalty-free music and sound effects designed for Meta products.
+Meta Sound Collection gives you a built-in catalog of safe music you can use on Pages, Reels, Stories, Live, and Ads.
 It fits when you want speed and simple paperwork, and you can download tracks straight from Meta’s library.
 Use it for clean background beds when you care more about staying compliant than chasing a specific genre.

 Meta sets terms for Sound Collection use, and those terms can vary by product and region.
 Treat a track’s presence in the library as a starting point, then confirm the permitted uses on the Sound Collection Terms page.
 If you stream for a brand or client, match the rights to that purpose before you go live.